darioflute/sospex/README.md

 Release date:  May 6, 2019

-It has been developed and tested on Mac OS-X 10.11.6 (El Capitan) and Ubuntu Linux (14.04 LTS, Trusty Tahr).
-A version is provided for Windows with limited testing.
+Developed and tested on Mac OS-X 10.11.6 (El Capitan) and Ubuntu Linux (14.04 LTS, Trusty Tahr).
+An untested version is provided for Windows.

 ### How to start the program

-To start simply type:
+Start by typing in a window:

 sospex